Posts show Texas mall gunman researched attack for weeks

 Garcia, 33, researched when the mall in Allen was busiest — Saturday afternoons — and posted photos on social media in mid-April of a store near where he ultimately started his attack last Saturday, which ended with police killing him.
 Among the dead were two elementary school-age sisters, a couple and their 3-year-old son, and a security guard.

-His online activity also betrayed a fascination with white supremacy and mass shootings, which he described as sport.
+An Associated Press review of his online activity shows he also betrayed a fascination with white supremacy and mass shootings, which he described as sport.
 Photos Garcia posted showed large Nazi tattoos on his arm and torso, including a swastika and the SS lightning bolt logo of Hitler’s paramilitary forces.

-The online activity have contributed to an emerging picture of Garcia.
+The online statements have contributed to an emerging picture of Garcia.
 He was discharged from the Army in 2008 because of mental health issues and apparently had been working as a security guard, according to neighbors and an Army official.

 Aric Toler, director of training and research at the international research collective bellingcat.com, said he identified Garcia’s profile on the site OK.RU by searching for active accounts with his birthdate located in the U.S. The AP independently verified the account, which also featured an image of a traffic ticket with Garcia’s name and birthdate as well as paperwork from a motel where he stayed before the shooting at Allen Premium Outlets in one of the Dallas’ most diverse suburbs.